 Typically, the program is taught by a school counselor, health educator, nurse, physical education teacher or school resource officer.
 In some schools, classroom teachers present the Program.
 It is suggested that guidance counselors act as coordinators and be readily available for victimized children's needs.

 Educators who teach personal safety help ensure students come to school prepared to learn - free of the challenges associated with abusive treatment, including behavioral problems, learning disabilities, low self-esteem, depression and peer/self-exploitation.

 How long does it take to teach the program?

 Think First & Stay Safe™ can conform to the time constraints of any classroom.
 Its scripted lesson plans are designed to be taught in approximately 10-15 minutes.
-Many presenters opt to follow the suggested one or two week presentation timetables found on the Presenter's Guide CD; others create their own.
+Many presenters opt to follow the suggested presentation timetables found in the Presenter's Guide manuals; others create their own.